-The cost of temple fillers will vary depending on the type of filler used, as well as your chosen professional and geographical location.
+The cost of temple fillers will vary depending on the type of filler used, your provider and geographical location.

-The average cost for one syringe of Juvederm or Restylane is $682.
-It’s important to note that HA fillers last an average of six months, so you will need to consider maintenance costs with these types of dermal filler injections.
+The average cost for one syringe of Juvederm or Restylane is $684.
+It’s important to note that because hyaluronic acid fillers last an average of 6 months, you will need to consider maintenance costs with these types of dermal filler injections.

-Bellafill is slightly more expensive, at $889 per syringe.
-However, the results of Bellafill last much longer than other plastic surgery alternatives and may become a more cost-effective treatment over time.
+Bellafill is more expensive, at about $1,000 per syringe.
+However, its longevity may make it a more cost-effective approach over time.

 Risks and Side Effects

-Fillers are considered to be a safe cosmetic treatment; however, they still carry some risks and potential side effects.
-Common, yet minor side effects of filler treatments include:
+Fillers are considered to be a safe cosmetic treatment; however, they still carry some potential risks and side effects.
+Common minor side effects include:

 - Swelling and bruising at the injection site

-These symptoms will typically subside once your skin has healed.
+These symptoms will resolve within a few days.
 Rarer complications from filler injections include: